Columbia Icefield (Athabasca Glacier) Experience • Our Tips For Visiting

 Consider Reservations

-You do not need a reservation for the tours at the Icefield Discovery Center unless you have a large group, though reservations never hurt and do guarantee your time and booking.
+Although we recommend one, you do not need a reservation for the tours offered at the Icefield Discovery Center unless you have a large group, though reservations never hurt and do guarantee your time and booking.
 It gets busy at the Columbia Icefield during the summer months!

 The only required reservations are for the guided Ice Walk, as it is with an independent tour operator not associated with Pursuit and the Icefield Discovery Center.
 You can check out guided ice walk tours here.